anok was mentioned for the first time in

 ZDZISŁAW BEKSIŃSKI'S GALLERY

 Zdzisław Beksiński was born on 24 February 1929 in Sanok, in a family associated with the town for several generations.
 His great-grandfather founded in the 1840s the Boiler Works, which later became a wagon-bus factory Autosan.
-His grandfather was a town architect, his father also worked for the magistrate, a geometric engineer by profession.
+His grandfather was a town architect.
+His father was a geometric engineer by profession.

-Zdzisław Beksiński was spending his free time realizing his artistic passions, initially focusing on
+Zdzisław Beksiński was spending his free time realizing artistic passions, initially focusing on

 abstract forms of sculpture and drawing and on